 2. Recognize accomplishments and milestones as a team.

 Small or large teams can get together in person or virtually to share something they are proud of at work.
 Even a project you’re glad is over is a reason to share gratitude!
-Leaders – be prepared with some group wins as well as one for each team member and be sure to express your thanks for a job well done.
+Leaders: be prepared with some group wins as well as one for each team member and be sure to express your thanks for a job well done.
 This is the perfect time to think back through the year and focus on the good.
-Searching for book of stamps cost then check out the prices and more

 - Subscription to a runner’s magazine for the lunchtime jogger.